pachecoandre/youtube-search-app/README.md

 ### Backend

-In the backend directory, run:
+In the backend directory, install the dependencies:

 `npm install`

+Create a .env file in the `config/` folder.

+Add a valid google api key to the file:

+`GAPI_YOUTUBE_KEY=<your-google-api-key>`

+Finally start the service:

 `npm run start`